bchao1/dsnp_test_cases/2018_hw3-Json_Database_Cmd/Usage.md

     Output files are `out.mine` and `out.ref` for your reference.
 3. A folder `tests` will be created after running `./check`.
 It contains 10 randomly generated json files named `test1.json` ~ `test10.json`for testing purposes.

+## Notes
+`Tab` command tests are currently not supported.
+Feel free to submit your `Tab` command test cases.